-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
-However, because we expect that all students will benefit, this action is provided on an LEA-wide basis 2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high-quality standards-aligned curriculum and instruction that is continually improving.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide There is an ongoing effort to ensure that our English learners, LTEL, low-income, and foster youth students have access to technology.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis 2.4 Action: Support for Standards-based Curriculum and Instruction Need: All English Learners, LTEL, low-income, and foster youth students will have access to high- quality standards-aligned curriculum and instruction that is continually improving.
 The implementation score for our standards-based curriculum is 4.35, based on the CDE Standards Implementation Rubric.
 Teachers and parents provided feedback indicating that they support the value of implementing standards-based curriculum.
 Scope: Schoolwide To address this, we have implemented a new curriculum vendor, providing students with more dynamic and high quality standards-based instruction.
 This improvement aims to increase student engagement and present them with challenging content that fosters growth and academic excellence.
 Additionally, all of our English Learners, low-income and foster youth students, will have enhanced access to a standards-aligned curriculum.
 The implementation score for our standards-based curriculum is based on the CDE Standards Implementation Rubric, and our target is 5.0.
 We utilize a vetted and standards-aligned curriculum delivery program with personalized, targeted instruction and differentiation to meet the unique needs of each student learner.
 We monitor the quality of our curriculum program using the CDE rubric each year.
 Highly qualified teachers teach content and develop support for various student needs.
-Throughout the school year, our personnel will continue to collaborate and develop a high-quality, customized curriculum, and provide coaching to support implementation for the unique needs of our student groups.
 We will closely monitor progress on our implementation of standards-based curriculum score from the CDE Standards Implementation Rubric.
 We expect improvement on the implementation score each year.
 We will also consider input from the parents, students, and teachers